Rehabilitation Center ‘Predolenie L”, Moscow

 Naked Heart Foundation, Moscow & Nizhni Novgorod

 The Naked Heart Foundation was founded in 2004 by supermodel Natalia Vodianova in the wake of the Beslan school siege.
 Desperate to do something to help, she had a simple idea to help the little victims heal by providing them with safe outdoor play facilities.
 Since 2004, the Naked Heart Foundation has built over 100 play facilities and hopes to build 500.
-In 2016, the RCWS awarded the Naked Heart Foundation with a grant for its Early Bird Program, a program that gives parents of children with autism the opportunity to communicate, advise one another and work together in finding the best solutions for the problems they face.
+In 2016-2017, the RCWS supported the Naked Heart Foundation's Early Bird Program, that gives parents of children with autism the opportunity to communicate, advise one another and work together in finding the best solutions for the problems they face.